MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/algorithm.rst

 The re-sampling done in step 5 (not just a decimation) is needed because the fringe rate observed in channel *c* is the product of the physical delay rate and that channel's sky frequency.
 On account of this, the same physical delay rate appears in a *different* fringe-rate bin in every channel.
-In order to align the channels onto the same delay-rate grid, each channel's spectrum needs to be resampled with a scaling factor :math:`\nu_c/\nu_{\mathrm{ref}}`.
+In order to align the channels onto the same grid, each channel's spectrum needs to be resampled with a scaling factor :math:`\nu_c/\nu_{\mathrm{ref}}`.
 The positions at which the cyclically-rotated spectrum of step 4 is sampled are given by: